List of Coronation Street characters introduced in 2024: DI Jerome Costello

 On 15 November 2025, Broni revealed to Inside Soap that Costello would get his comeuppance.
-He explained: "It sounds like, ‘That’s what Costello is going to do, and he’s fully capable of that.'
-And a part of me think that he is capable of doing it, because he’s got a lot riding on this.
-But I’m going to leave people to decide who the real threat is between Becky and Costello…" So far, Lisa isn't aware of Costello's dealings with Becky and he wants to keep it that way.
-Broni explained: "It’s very much a managing of the situation.
-Me and Vicky [Myers, who plays Lisa] spoke about that, in the way the relationship develops, it’s almost like a coercive control relationship, because Costello is managing Lisa and the information that she receives, and managing what she perceives the situation to be.
-It’s a really enigmatic relationship between the two."
-He continued: "There’s an element of massive manipulation.
+He explained: "It sounds like, 'That's what Costello is going to do, and he's fully capable of that.'
+And a part of me think that he is capable of doing it, because he's got a lot riding on this.
+But I'm going to leave people to decide who the real threat is between Becky and Costello..."
+So far, Lisa is unaware of Costello's dealings with Becky and he wants to keep it that way.
+Broni explained: "It's very much a managing of the situation.
+Me and Vicky [Myers, who plays Lisa] spoke about that, in the way the relationship develops, it's almost like a coercive control relationship, because Costello is managing Lisa and the information that she receives, and managing what she perceives the situation to be.
+It's a really enigmatic relationship between the two."
+He continued: "There's an element of massive manipulation.
 Costello is probably a narcissist.
-He’s very much aware of his position in the community, and how to maintain that aura of respectability…"
+He's very much aware of his position in the community, and how to maintain that aura of respectability..."